tijaska/sossms/index.md

 <h3>How the apps work together</h3>

-<p>The rescue hub installs the <strong>hub app</strong> and then enters their name and phone number into it.
-The app automatically uses
+<p>The rescue hub installs the <strong>rescue hub app</strong> and then enters their name and phone number into it.
+The app automatically
-geolocation to determine their location.
+uses geolocation to determine their location.
 The app can then be used to build a QR code for inclusion in the pamphlets handed out to visitors on entry to the reserve.
 If a visitor scans the QR code it will offer a link to the stranded driver's app.
 This link will include the rescue hub's name, number, and location.
 When clicked, the stranded driver's app will run.</p>

 <p>Alternatively, the stranded driver can phone the rescue hub, who can then use their hub app to send an invite to the stranded driver.
 This arrives as an SMS with an embedded link that contains an invite, just like the QR code.</p>